-During your first flight, trim the aircraft for level flight.
+During your first flight, trim the aircraft for level flight at 1/2 throttle with flaps up.
 Make small trim adjustments with your transmitter's trim switches to straighten the aircraft's flight path.

 After adjusting the trim, do not touch the control sticks for 3 seconds.
 This allows the receiver to learn the correct settings to optimize AS3X performance.
 Failure to do so could affect flight performance.